Catalyzing the Transformation to Precision Neurology

-Sunbird Bio is developing blood-based diagnostic tests that provide unprecedented insights to enable earlier, more accurate diagnosis and treatment of Alzheimer's disease, Parkinson's disease and other neurological disorders.
+Sunbird Bio is enabling precision neurology through the development of blood-based diagnostic tests that provide unprecedented insights to support earlier, more accurate diagnosis and treatment of Alzheimer's disease, Parkinson's disease and other neurological disorders.

 We are the first company to overcome the challenge of directly detecting and differentiating the specific proteins that aggregate in the brain and signal the presence of disease with a simple blood draw.